Join the team!

 Multiple opennings available!

 The Cai lab, part of the Health Technology and Engineering Institute (Tech4Health) at NYUGSOM (recently ranked # 2 in medical schools by ‘U.S. News & World Report’), aims to build new paradigms of nanotechnology for biological and biomedical applications, including optical metasurfaces for bioimaging and biosensing, and nanoengineered biomimetic surfaces for mechanobiology (learn more on detailed research interests).
 The Tech4Health Institute serves as a hub for the development of new enabling technologies that will advance basic biomedical discovery and clinical care, with close collaboration with biologists and doctors at NYUGSOM, as well as scientists and engineers from worldwide institutions.
-Immersed in the unique vibrant and innovative environment of the New York City, and one of the foremost medical schools in the world, this is an ideal place for engineering researchers to design technologies to improve human health (learn more).
+Immersed in the unique vibrant and innovative environment of the New York City, and one of the foremost medical schools in the world, this is an ideal place for engineering researchers to design technologies to improve human health, a mission never more relevant than today (learn more).

-Interested individuals should send their curriculum vitae to Dr. Cai’s email .
+These positions will receive competitive stipend and benefits such as health insurance and university housing.
+They will remain open until filled.
+Interested individuals should send their curriculum vitae to Dr. Cai’s email email@example.com.
 Please indicate the position you apply for in the subject, include a detailed descriptions of research interests, and a full list of publications.
-The positions will remain open until filled.

 Those with a strong background in optics and rich experience in optical experiments, finite-difference time domain (FDTD) simulation, hands-on cleanroom experience (e.g., e-beam lithography, RIE, evaporation, etc), and integration with tunable/responsive soft materials (e.g., liquid crystalline polymer/elastomer, hydrogel, etc) are preferred.
 Experience that spans multiple fields is a plus.